 For an enhanced digital experience, read this story in the ezine.

-BIB and NRPA’s partnership was created to help park and recreation agencies do background screenings better.
+Background Investigation Bureau (BIB) and NRPA’s partnership helps park and recreation agencies conduct better background screenings.
 Here are a few things to keep in mind to help prevent risk:

-If you’d like more information on how your agency can develop the best background screening methodology, visit the Background Investigation Bureau website.
-NRPA members will gain immediate peace of mind knowing that volunteers and employees are well-vetted using some of the most powerful and advanced background checks available.
+If you would like more information on how your agency can develop the best background screening methodology, visit bib.com.
+NRPA members will gain immediate peace of mind knowing that your volunteers and employees are well-vetted using some of the most powerful and advanced background checks available.